 A small herd’s-worth of horses await you in the stable, each eager and friendly to meet their potential new rider.
 Simply select one from this dropdown.
-You can switch between horses at any time, and click the food and water troughs and drag the brush to care for and groom them here in the stable.
-You can also click on your horse to pet them!
-Read below to learn more about your horse’s personality and breed.
+You can switch between horses at any time, and care for them here in the stable.
+Additionally, you can read below to learn more about your horse’s personality and breed.

 (Some images may flicker when interacted with.)